zero-functional/zero-functional/README.md

 Combines each element with each other - the resulting variable is `c` with `c.it` as array of 2 containing the combined iterator values and `c.idx` containg their indices.
-Combinatiions is not allowed as last argument.
+`combinations` is not allowed as last argument.

 ```nim
 # find the indices of the elements in the list, where the diff to the other element is 1